dustinpfister/blog_posts/_posts/lodash_range.md

 ## 1 - what to know

 This is a post on the \_.range method in lodash that can be used to quickly create an array that contains a range of numbers.
-This is also something that is not that hard to do with plain old vanilla js as well, so I will also be looking at some plain old javaScript solutions for this as well.
-This is not a getting started post with lodash, or javaScript in general, so I hope you have at least some background with this.
+This is also something that is not that hard to do with plain old vanilla js as well, so I will also be looking at some plain old javaScript solutions for creating number ranges.
+This is not a getting started post with lodash, or javaScript in general, so I hope you have at least some background with those topics before continuing.

 ## 2 - Some examples of \_.range

-There is not much to write about when it come to using \_.range, just call the method, and pass a count of the number of numbers that you need in the array if you just want a range of numbers from zero upwards like so.
+There is not much to write about when it come to using \_.range, just call the method, and pass a count of the number of numbers that you need in the array if you just want a range of numbers from zero upwards then just one argument will work just fine like so.

 ```js
 let nums = _.range(10);